Pictures of the Animas River Flood

 The next set of pictures gives a left to right

 panorama (view to the east-northeast through south) as seen from

 U. S. Highway 550 just north of Durango.
 Most of the time, this

 area is dry fields and meadows.
 Also, a land developer had been

 The picture below is a view from north of Durango

-the south-southwest with Smelter Mountain in the distance.
-Normally
+toward the south-southwest with Smelter Mountain in the distance.

-the dining room and look out over the river.
+can sit in the dining room and look out over the river.
 The hotel

-is high enough so that it will stay above this flood, but it’s getting a little
+is high enough so that it will stay above this flood, but it’s

-north of Durango courtesy of Jim McCann.
+to the north of Durango courtesy of Jim McCann.
 The left photo is

 a view looking north while the right photo shows the same area but